FrankHB/pl-docs/en-US/calling-for-language-features.md

 The way of derivation is considered superior than built-in primitive features for various reasons:

 * The general reasons of primitives vs. derivations are all suited here.
 	* There are different designs with different kinds of features.
-No one can definitely meet all requirments.
+None can definitely meet all requirments.
 		* As a result, module systems are often complex in practice.
-		* In particular, the built-in ones in many languages tend to have a rich set of pre-built features, rather than first being simple and extensible.
+		* In particular, the built-in ones in many languages tend to have a rich set of pre-built features, rather than being simple and extensible at first.
-		* This seems quite bad comparing to other parts of a general-purposed language design.
+		* This seems quite bad compared to other parts of a general-purposed language design.
 	* Testing different styles of module system designs with derivations have less risks to break the whole language design.
 * Avoiding module systems out of the language rules also prevents some confusions about the concept itself.
 	* As the result of [*modularized* designs](https://en.wikipedia.org/wiki/Modular_design), modules can have different granularities.
 		* For example, a translation unit, as well as a function in it, can be a module.
 	* Typically, modules with different granularities coexist in a program.
 Choice to a specific granularity over others often depends on contexts.
 		* There is no good reason to only name one of them as the language feature and reject others.
-	* This point is also true for avoiding the name of "interface" as a name of language feature like in Java and C#.)
+	* This point is also true for avoiding the name of "interface" as a name of language feature (as in Java and C#).

 For the cases specific to the module systems, derivations can be used as the basic building blocks of more abstracted high-level facilities for engineering purpose (e.g. [building systems](https://en.wikipedia.org/wiki/Build_automation) and [CI (continuous integration)](https://en.wikipedia.org/wiki/Continuous_integration).
 A single fixed design of modules without multi-level reflective derivations in mind is hardly convincingly support the ideas well in general.